Orange-OpenSource/BaahBox-Android/README.md

 		<td>
 			<img
 				src="https://github.com/Orange-OpenSource/BaahBox-Android/blob/master/doc/img_baahbox.jpg"
-				title="The Baah Box with 3Dprintable shield conncted in BLE to apps" alt="The Baah Box with 3Dprintable shield conncted in BLE to apps" width="400">
+				title="The Baah Box with its 3D-printable shield connected in BLE to apps" alt="The Baah Box with its 3D-printable shield connected in BLE to apps" width="400">
 		</td>
 	</tr>